 To check to see whether the software you use is going to be compatible with Mojave, or to check to see if compatibility has been introduced to a previously-incompatible application, see the website the RoaringApps.

 As far as compatibility with your computer itself, TekRevue has a good summary of which computer models are compatible.
 In general, most MacBooks, Mac Minis, and iMacs that were introduced in 2012 or later are compatible.

 Note: For those of you familiar with the APFS file system introduced with High Sierra, Mojave now support APFS for Fusion Drives as well.

-For FileMaker Pro users, you best wait to upgrade.
+Update 12-5-18 FileMaker has released an upgrade for Mojave compatibility.
+It is now safe to upgrade if FileMaker is an important part of your frequently used applications.[OLD ADVICE: For FileMaker Pro users, you best wait to upgrade.
 Review FileMaker’s published statement on Mojave compatibility.
 There are known issues with both FileMaker Pro 16.0.5 and 17.0.2 that involve the Send Mail script step and the Script Workspace, as well as various graphical issues.
 FileMaker is planning a compatibility update later in 2018.

 FileMaker is also reporting stability issues with FileMaker Server in Mojave.
-Do NOT upgrade to Mojave on your Mac OS FileMaker server until a new version of FileMaker server is released.
+Do NOT upgrade to Mojave on your Mac OS FileMaker server until a new version of FileMaker server is released.]

 We recommend that users with mission-critical computers wait to upgrade to macOS Mojave until at least the first update to the operating system comes out.
 The earliest adopters of an operating system are the ones who usually experience the most bugs, and the first update after a major release is where these bugs are addressed (ideally).